ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ## Use IPFS in your infrastructure
 Using IPFS abstracts away a lot of the complexity of coordination between machines.
-Server-Clients, P2P, Cloud based, on premise.
-No matter you architecture, IPFS handles load balancing, deduplication, caching and high availability out of the box.
+Server-Clients, P2P, Cloud-based, on-premise.
+No matter your architecture, IPFS handles load balancing, deduplication, caching, and high availability out of the box.
 Its highly modular design also means you can easily customize it to your need.

 ### Examples of usages for data synchronization